Belle5144/FED_ASG1/README.md

 ## Technologies Used
 - HTML5
- - Used for structuring the content and layout of the website, ensuring semantic and accessible design.
+    - Used for structuring the content and layout of the website, ensuring semantic and accessible design

----

 ## Website Functions